 So, here's a reverse situation - all a lot of states have to show is a big mountain, a huge promontory in a pine forest or towering over the other promontories.
 What do you do when your National Park has a maximum natural elevation of eight feet, max?
 Welcome to the Everglades, America's best swamp land.

-The quarter plays off its strengths, and pushes its waterfowl, and in this can, the fact that it is winter nesting ground of the kaiju monster Rodan.
+The quarter plays off its strengths, and pushes its waterfowl.
+In this case, it reveals that it is the winter nesting ground of the kaiju monster Rodan.
 OK, actually that is an anhinga (yeah, I had to look it up), also known as the snake bird or water turkey.
 Both of which sound like cooler names, but you know the Monster Manual will use anhinga because they need more monsters beginning with the letter "A".
 Sharing the space with the anhinga is a spoonbill, which most people know from the fact it looks like a stork playing the castanets.
 It is actually a very good choice in the face of all the other mountains/promontories/sand dunes that the other states have to deal with.

 And we're lucky that the Everglades got in the front half of the lineup, here.
 If it was any further back in the calender, sea-level rise would force them to settle with a blank picture, and the notation "Not Forever-glades".